How to sell your old Amazon Echo

 Can I sell my Echo somewhere else?

 While many internet resellers specialize in tech gadgets, few deal in smart speakers.
-One website, Swappa, does provide a market for Amazon Echo products.
+One website, Swappa, does provide a market for Amazon Echo ($100 at Amazon) products.
 Whatever price you set though, there's no guarantee they'll be any takers.

 Amazon's new device lineup: Here's everything Amazon unveiled September 20.